• Resources

 3. Prepare for your appointment.

 First, make an account on SSA.gov and click on “sign in/up.”
-My Social Security is an online portal designed to give you easy access to your Social Security information.
+My Social Security is an online portal that gives you easy access to your Social Security information.
 You can use your account to request a replacement Social Security card, check your application status, and estimate future benefits.

 Then, you’ll want to gather all your paperwork, including: